Sister Regina Esser, OSB papers

 Scope and Contents

-Includes a personal data sheet, biographies, familial information and research correspondence, photographs and negatives of her and her family, lists of teaching assignments, and photocopied news articles and baptismal records.
-Also includes her handwritten account of the founding of the Benedictine community in Canon City, and an invitiation to a 1993 founders day celebration at Saint Scholastica Academy in Canon City, honoring her family specifically for their service to the early pioneering community.
+Includes a personal data sheet, obituaries, information on Sister's family and research correspondence, photographs and negatives of Sister and her family, lists of teaching assignments, biographical notes, a prayer card, and photocopied baptismal records.
+This series also includes limited personal papers, such as her handwritten account of the founding of the Benedictine community in Canon City, and an invitiation to a 1993 Founders Day celebration at Saint Scholastica Academy in Canon City, honoring her family specifically for their service to the early pioneering community.

 Dates